Employment Law

 Employment handbooks serve as a valuable resource that outlines the rights, responsibilities, and expectations of both employers and employees within the organization providing clear guidelines on company policies, procedures, and standards of conduct, helping to create a more organized and consistent work environment.

 Employment handbooks and policies should be regularly reviewed and updated to reflect changes in company practices, new laws, and evolving industry standards.
-A best practice is to review them annually or whenever there are significant modifications in the workplace that could affect company policies.
+We recommend reviewing your handbook annually or whenever there are significant modifications in the workplace that could affect company policies.